Winter Snow Cold

 Finally, if you’re shooting outside, you MUST STAY WARM.
 If you’re in the Locations department, it is your job to keep the crew warm.
 Wearing the right clothes is subjective.
 Layers, wool, thermal, and down are all great words to watch for on the label.
 In snow, I wear a layer of external nylon, like rain pants or even snow pants to keep the wet snow away.
 It also protects from the wind.
 Form follows function.

 HEATERS are essential.
 Depending on your budget, there are plenty of options in Nebraska.
-Propane powered bullet types and smaller space heaters are available through numerous rental places in Omaha or Lincoln.
-Consider patio heaters for a longer shoot.
+Propane powered bullet types and smaller space heaters are available through numerous rental places.
 Remember NO PROPANE INDOORS.
 Watch for fire hazards with open flames.
 NEVER burn charcoal indoors!
 It will KILL you!
 Frankly, if it is below zero and windy – and you’re not dressed for it and there are no heaters, it will be uncomfortable.
+Two words: Hot soup.

 While we’d love to have you come shoot any time, just know about winter in Nebraska.
 Come and shoot any other time of year too.
 Until then, look at the warm side.
 It’s not impossible.
-And spring will be here any day now.
+And Spring will be here any day now.
+Have fun.
+Stay warm.

 Images and words COPYRIGHT © Jamie Vesay ASK for permission to use.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.